earthcube/geocodes/docs/index.md

 ## Overview:
 ### Needs prior to starting
   * ALL
     * Docker, v2+ `docker compose --help` needs to show the -p --project flag
+      * **Known issue** with (at least) Ubuntu default docker package.
+Install the [official docker package](https://docs.docker.com/engine/install/ubuntu/)
   * Production
     * YOU NEED SETUP DNS.  setup [DNS names for the aliases](../deployment/hosts.geocodes)
       * so the treafik routing will work
   * Local(Tutorial)/Development
-    * TODO: there are compose-local.yaml configurations
+    * TODO: there are compose-local.yaml configurations.
+    * The run_local.sh works.
+There is no portainer for these. all command line.
+    * minio (and maybe others) use ports.
+[See "-local path " at this page](./stack_machines.md)
-### Creeating and managing CONTAINERS
+### Creating and managing CONTAINERS
   * [configure a base server](./machine_configuration.md)
       * docker
       * git clone https://github.com/earthcube/geocodes.git